Locally Consistent K-relations: Entailment and Axioms of Functional Dependence: Introduction

-{ \textbf{Our Contributions.} In this article, we turn the tables and treat local consistency not as a proxy for global consistency, but as a foundational concept in its own right.
-Analogously to \cite{10.1145/3651608}, we adopt the useful abstraction of $K$-relations that allows us to treat families of relations and distributions uniformly.
+\textbf{Our Contributions.} In this article, we turn the tables and treat local consistency not as a proxy for global consistency, but as a foundational concept in its own right.
+Analogously to~\cite{10.1145/3651608}, we adopt the useful abstraction of $K$-relations, where $K$ is a monoid, as they uniformly generalise Boolean relations, bags, and probability distributions, while preserving the algebraic structure (addition) needed for marginalising and reasoning about consistency.
+This algebraic abstraction also highlights prominent characteristics of relations, bags, and distributions, clarifies when and why they diverge, and offers a framework for generalisation to other contexts.
 We also redirect our focus from domains such as information theory and graph theory to logical consequence, and investigate how it is impacted by the shift from global to local consistency.
-As a test case, we study the logical entailment between functional dependencies (FDs).
-Our approach bears similarity to the logic of local inference of \citeauthor{kishida:LIPIcs.ICALP.2016.113} (\citeyear{kishida:LIPIcs.ICALP.2016.113}) and to quantum team logic of \cite{HYTTINEN} which are geared for applications in quantum theory, where local consistency does not generally entail the existence of a global model (cf. Bell’s theorem).
+As a test case, we study the logical entailment (i.e., the implication problem) between functional dependencies (FDs) over locally consistent families of $K$-relations.
+It is worth noting that the assumption of local consistency makes it possible to assign a truth value to an FD over a \emph{family of relations} with shared attributes.
+It is important to note that while satisfaction of FDs on any given family of locally consistent $K$-relations depends only on the support of that family, validity of entailment can depend on the monoid, for not all monoids yield the same class of supports of locally consistent $K$-relations.

-After defining our theoretical framework, we investigate when a given family of locally consistent relations $\pX$ can be enriched to a family of locally consistent $K$-relations (with the same support).
-Here, we give a complete characterisation for the case, where $K$ is cancellative and $\pX$ is a contextual family over what we refer to as a \emph{chordless-cycle context set}.
-Moreover, we establish a sound and complete axiomatisation for the entailment of unary FDs in the setting of locally consistent $K$-relations.
-In particular, we observe that the usual transitivity rule of FDs becomes unsound in this context.
+After defining our theoretical framework, we establish a sound and complete axiomatisation for the entailment of unary FDs with binary CDs in the setting of locally consistent $K$-relations.
+A \emph{context dependency} (CD) is a kind of a dummy FD of the form $\fd{x}{x}$ that only declares that variables in $x$ are locally consistent.
+Further, we observe that the usual transitivity rule of FDs becomes unsound.
 Interestingly, the transitivity rule disperses into an infinite collection of weaker rules that we name \emph{chain and cycle rules}.
-In the standard unirelational context these rules are all derivable from the transitivity rule, and one instance of a chain rule derives the transitivity rule.
-Finally, we establish that the derivability question of our axiomatisation can be decided in polynomial time.
-As an instantiation of our result, we obtain insight on the entailment of FDs in settings that lack global consistency, such as in quantum foundations. }
+In a globally consistent setting, these rules are all derivable from the transitivity rule, and one instance of a chain rule derives the transitivity rule.
+We then establish that the derivability problem of our axiomatisation for unary FDs is NL-complete in conjunction with binary CDs, and remains in polynomial time with arbitrary CDs.
+See Table \ref{table:results} for a summary.